code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 - `--without-tags=WITHOUT_TAGS`: exclude any run with one of specified tags (separated by commas)
 - `--create-xml`: create xml from study (current directory has to be a study)
+- `--with-resource=RESOURCE_NAME`: use resource settings based on given name
-- `--slurm-batch-size=SIZE`: submit batch of cases (number is SIZE) using slurm.
+- `--slurm-batch-size=SIZE`: maximum number of cases per batch in SLURM batch mode (50 by default)
-  Cases are sorted by number of processors and level of dependency.
-- `--slurm-batch-wtime=M` specify the wall time limit in hours in slurm batch mode (3 hours by default)
+- `--slurm-batch-wtime=TIME`: maximum computation time in hours per batch in SLURM batch mode (12 hours by default)
+- `--slurm-batch-arg=SLURM_BATCH_ARGS`: additional sbatch arguments (use
+  --slurm-batch-arg=<arg> to handle -- in argument)
 - `--report` generate description report

 Examples